la2050/archive/_projects/2015/palisades-charter-high-guiding-the-path-to-college-career-success.md

   students from all over the world.
 project_image: 'https://img.youtube.com/vi/XUlv1Zd4JZU/hqdefault.jpg'
 project_video: 'https://www.youtube.com/embed/XUlv1Zd4JZU'
-'In one to three sentences, please describe your proposal.': >- The Career Services Center will provide students with the tools needed for success in college and the workforce by establishing a model career services program that is student-centric, takes the students’ education outside the classroom, and brings community and business resources onto campus.
-Through the use of advanced technology, and business community and local government resources, the program will allow students from the City of LA to compete with students from all over the world.
 Where will you be working?:
   - Palisades Charter High School; Pacific Palisades; LA County How do you plan to use these resources to make change?: